HIRO-group/HIRO-group.github.io/_posts/research/2020-04-01-non-prehensile-manipulation.md

 The vision at HIRO for achieving human-like dexterity in robotic manipulation is a three-stage process:

-### Stage 1 --- Skill Modeling
+ * _Stage 1 --- Skill Modeling._
    Learning-based approaches are neither scalable nor generalizable and deep learning tools are much too opaque to operate in real-world scenarios on their own.
 Whereas physics-based approaches, while not requiring any training, make simplifying assumptions that do not represent real-world physics in full detail.
-Therefore, building **hybrid models for NPM primitives in which physics-based and learning-based approaches complement each other** is crucial.
+Therefore, building **hybrid models for NPM primitives in which physics-based and learning-based approaches complement each other** is an interesting avenue of future work.

-### Stage 2 --- Multimodal Planning
+ * _Stage 2 --- Multimodal Planning._
    Given models that accurately and precisely represent object and skill dynamics in the real world, the next logical step is to build **a multimodal motion planning framework that incorporates both non-prehensile and prehensile manipulation primitives** to accomplish a variety of tasks.

-### Stage 3 --- Higher-Order Skill Acquisition
+ * _Stage 3 --- Higher-Order Skill Acquisition._
    Humans are capable of [learning rich representations](https://arxiv.org/pdf/1604.00289.pdf) of complex concepts from very few examples.
 This allows them to classify new examples, generate new instances of a particular class, parse concepts into parts and relations, and generate new concepts through composition.
 Equipped with a fundamental set of skills, a robot must learn how to acquire higher-order skills (eg: tool-use) that increase the probability of task success in the real-world.
-These skills typically require knowledge of object affordances, which can be learned from videos and simulation. **Having a repository of these affordance-to-motor program mappings can allow robots to combine them in interesting ways to achieve tasks they haven’t been explicitly trained for** (eg: turning a door knob and using a screwdriver are very similar actions conceptually).
+These skills typically require knowledge of object affordances, which can be learned from human demonstration or in simulation. **Having a repository of these affordance-to-motor program mappings can allow robots to combine them in interesting ways to achieve tasks they haven’t been explicitly trained for** (eg: turning a door knob and using a screwdriver are very similar actions conceptually).
 Learning a conceptual hierarchy will also allow **transferring skills from humans to robots or robots to robots where both parties don’t share the same embodiment**.

 # Current Work